 What are pivot tables, and why do we use them?

-So, what is a pivot table in Excel?
+So, what are pivot tables in Excel?
 The biggest clue is in the word “pivot.”
-Pivot tables are reporting powerhouses that give you incredible flexibility to change how data is summarized.
+A pivot table is a reporting powerhouse that gives you incredible flexibility to change how data is summarized.
 With just a click here and a drag-and-drop there, you can modify the categories used to visualize, arrange, and analyze worksheet data.

 Mastering pivot tables will reduce the time spent poring over worksheets, so you’ll have more time to actually take action on the data you're analyzing.